Obscur4ns/UKSF_Factions/Takistan/01_north_takistan_extremist_research_brief.md

 ### 3.1 Primary analogue

-The principal real-world reference for NTEF is **ISIS-K / ISIL-K**, specifically its role as a hardline transnational extremist organisation operating in Afghanistan and the wider Central/South Asian region.
+The principal real-world reference for NTE is **ISIS-K / ISIL-K**, specifically its role as a hardline transnational extremist organisation operating in Afghanistan and the wider Central/South Asian region.

 United Nations material records that ISIL-K was established in 2015 from former militant commanders in the Afghanistan/Pakistan environment.